Computes monostatic backscatter from a single axisymmetric target using a

 Details

-This implementation is intentionally scoped to single targets and the
+This implementation is intentionally scoped to single targets.
+The

 For spheres and oblate spheroids, the current implementation uses a

-target surface.
-For prolate spheroids, it instead uses a
+conditions on the target surface.
+For prolate spheroids, the implementation

 When store_t_matrix = TRUE, cylinders retain lightweight